Print PDF version

 PPSA also noted a number of maternal characteristics from the literature that were associated with newborn falls, including:

-The PPSA website also has a variety of tools and educational materials pertinent to preventing newborn falls, including an excellent after newborn falls.
+The PPSA website also has a variety of tools and educational materials pertinent to preventing newborn falls, including an excellent form for post-fall huddles after newborn falls.

 If your neonatal unit encourages rooming-in, what are you doing to help avoid incidents like those discussed by Driscoll and colleagues?